fawaz-dabbaghieh/metadata_fixer/README.md

 # metadata_fixer
-Pipeline for fixing some problems related to the metadata for the deep project.
+Pipeline for fixing some problems related to metadata of the DEEP project.
 Still under construction.
-More commints and better warnings will be added to the scripts soon.
+More comments and better warnings and reporting, will be added to the scripts soon.

 A full manual and description of the scripts will be written soon